 How To Trade With The RSI Indicator In Forex

 Just like the stochastic oscillator, the RSI can be traded with overbought/ oversold regions and divergences.

 When the RSI plots value is above 70, the commodity is overbought.
-Most likely bullish pressure cannot be maintained anymore and this is a sell signal.
+Most likely, bullish pressure cannot be maintained anymore, which is a sell signal.

 In the example below, the RSI plotted readings above 70.
 A sell is taken at the point marked on the chart.